Fit Slow Cooker Queen

 How Much Pumpkin To Use

-First off, I should clarify that this pumpkin oatmeal recipe uses pure pumpkin puree not pumpkin pie filling.
+First off, I should clarify that this easy pumpkin oatmeal recipe uses pure pumpkin puree not pumpkin pie filling.
 You can make your own pumpkin puree or buy it from a can.
 I use 1/2 cup of canned pumpkin.
 Personally I don’t find the pumpkin to be overpowering at all.
 But if you think that you might, for your first time making this oatmeal, start with 1/4 or 1/3 cup.

 Water or Milk?